unthingable/contexture/README.md

 # Miscellanea

 What's in the box:
-* an ActiveRecord-style data container (`LoggingContext`), for exposing your crazy world to the backend
+* an ActiveRecord-style data container (`Context`), for exposing your crazy world to the backend
 * an AMQP backend handler, for marshalling updates to the message bus
-* utilities for monitoring the message bus (lcmon) LoggingContext helps you remotely monitor and analyze your code, in realtime, as it runs on one or more machines across a network.
+* utilities for monitoring the message bus (lcmon) Contexture helps you remotely monitor and analyze your code, in realtime, as it runs on one or more machines across a network.
 More backends can be added with relative ease.

 Design considerations include: